seanmsmith23/capybara-warmup/README.md

     * Number of guests
     * Dinner Choice
 * User submits the form
-* User sees "Thank you for RSVPing!" on the homepage
+* User sees "Thanks for RSVPing!" on the homepage

-## Getting Help

-In this warmup, you